53 Heartwarming Facts That Will Instantly Make You Smile

 When he heard the director of his favorite museum was retiring, six-year-old Sam Pointon from Leicester, England, wrote a letter to the National Railway Museum in York.
 However, it was no ordinary letter—it was an application for the director's job.
 Though the museum bosses recognized that Sam could hardly commit to a full-time job, what with his school schedule, they were so impressed with his love of trains that they invited him to the museum and even created a new job title especially for him: Director of Fun.

-A Masai Tribe Donated Cows to the United States after 9/11
+25. A Masai tribe donated cows to the United States after 9/11.

 If you're feeling blue, you might want to pull out an old photo album or scroll through the pictures on your phone.
 A psychologist at Open University in the UK found that flipping through old personal photos can improve your mood and help you relax.
 In fact, it has a stronger effect than listening to music, having a glass of wine, or eating chocolate—all things that also have a positive effect on mood.

-Most of us could probably name the first men who set foot on the moon, but few could name the last one.
+Most of us could probably name the first few men who set foot on the moon, but few could name the last one.
 Apollo 17 astronaut Gene Cernan was driving the lunar rover on a moon mission when he found a spot about a mile from the lunar lander.
 He knelt on the ground and wrote TDC—his daughter Tracy's initials—in the dirt.
 Cernan passed away in 2017, but the lack of wind and weather on the moon means that his sweet tribute will remain in place for thousands of years.
-And for more amazing trivia about the men and women who head to space, learn the 27 Insane Things Astronauts Have to Do.

 When you think about inspiring animals, the sea sponge is probably not at the top of your list.
 However, these fascinating sea creatures have some unique qualities, including the fact that many of their individual cells can change functions to do whatever they need to.
 This means that you can chop up a living sea sponge or even stick it in a blender, but as long as the parts or liquid remains together, the cells can find each other, clump up, and begin to reform the living sponge.
 Even speedy cheetahs and majestic soaring eagles can't do that!

-In 1986, when voice actress Russi Taylor got the part of Minnie Mouse for Disney Studios, she soon met Wayne Allwine, who had already been voicing Mickey Mouse for nearly a decade.
-While working together on numerous projects, they became good friends, and a few years later when both were single, they ended up falling in love.
-They married in 1991 and were rarely seen apart until Allwine passed away in 2009.
-Though Taylor has voiced many other characters—including Baby Gonzo, Pebbles Flintstone, and various characters on The Simpsons—Minnie was the character that helped her find her real-life Mickey.
+In 1986, after voice actor Russi Taylor got the part of Minnie Mouse for Disney Studios, she soon met Wayne Allwine, who had already been voicing Mickey Mouse for nearly a decade.
+While working together on numerous projects, they became good friends, and a few years later when both were single, they fell in love.
+The couple married in 1991 and were rarely seen apart until Allwine passed away in 2009.
+Though Taylor has voiced many other characters—including Baby Gonzo, Pebbles Flintstone, and various characters on The Simpsons, Minnie was the character that helped her find her real-life Mickey.

-There’s a Scientific Name for the Love of Rain
+31. There's a scientific name for the love of rain.